SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/03-build-first-integration-flow/README.md

 ![New integration flow](assets/new-integration-flow.png)
 - There is no connection between the Sender participant and our integration process or the integration process and the Receiver participant.
 - The palette is greyed out (*highlighted in orange*), and we cannot modify the integration flow.
 This is because our integration flow is not in edit mode.
 To switch to edit mode, click the `Edit button` (*highlighted in green*).
 - The configuration section at the bottom of the modelling area is collapsed.
 The contents of this section will change depending on the object selected in the modelling area.
-To expand it, click the `Restore button`.
+To expand it, click the "Restore button".
   ![Expand configuration section](assets/expand-configuration-section.gif)